 - OR the repair costs of your bike

-If you are filing a claim against the other driver’s insurance, you should be able to collect for the full amount.
+If you are filing a claim against the other driver’s insurance, you should be able to collect the full amount.
 If the claim is made against your own insurer, your policy coverage will determine how much you can collect.

 Many accident victims will wonder how much their claim is worth.
 The answer is highly personalized based on the details of your case, including the degree of fault and how severe your injuries and other damages are.
 But, if you have no blame in the accident and you suffered a lot of damages, your potential compensation will be higher.